Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: Matching observations

-We show that our simulated observations match the period ratio distribution of the Kepler sample if one mixes typically $\lesssim5\%$ of {\it stable} systems with $\gtrsim95\%$ of {\it unstable} ones.
-Figure \ref{fig:dichotomy} shows that mixing 1\% {\it stable} and 99\% {\it unstable} systems provides an almost perfect match to the Kepler dichotomy in Model-I with ${\rm t_{start}=0.5~Myr}$.
-The middle and right-hand panels of Figure \ref{fig:dichotomy} show that Model-I with ${\rm t_{start}=3.0~Myr}$ and Model-III with ${\rm t_{start}=0.5~Myr}$ do not match the Kepler dichotomy equally well, even assuming that only 1\% of the systems are stable.
+We show that our simulated observations match the period ratio distribution of the Kepler sample if one mixes typically $\lesssim5\%$ of stable systems with $\gtrsim95\%$ of unstable ones.
+Figure \ref{fig:dichotomy} shows that mixing 1\% stable and 99\% unstable systems provides an almost perfect match to the Kepler dichotomy in Model I with ${\rm t_{start}=0.5~Myr}$.
+The middle and right-hand panels of Figure \ref{fig:dichotomy} show that Model I with ${\rm t_{start}=3.0~Myr}$ and Model III with ${\rm t_{start}=0.5~Myr}$ do not match the Kepler dichotomy equally well, even assuming that only 1\% of the systems are stable.
 The detected multiplicity distribution in the middle and right-hand panels of Figure \ref{fig:dichotomy} show a deficit at ${\rm N_{det}=1}$ (dashed green line) when compared to the Kepler population.
-Model-II provides a poorer match to observations multiplicity distribution compared to other models (see bottom-left panel of Figure \ref{fig:dichotomy}).
-Also recall, that model-II fails to match Kepler observations period ratio distribution (Figure \ref{fig:simulated_observations}).
+Model II provides a poorer match to the observed multiplicity distribution compared to other models (see bottom-left panel of Figure \ref{fig:dichotomy}).
+We also reiterate the fact that Model II fails to match Kepler observations period ratio distribution (Figure \ref{fig:simulated_observations}).